Unbiased inference for discretely observed hidden Markov model diffusions: Introduction

 \subsection{Outline}

 Section \ref{sec:delta-pf} introduces the aforementioned $\Delta$PF (Algorithm \ref{alg:delta-pf}) and subsequently discusses some applications of randomisation techniques.
 The theoretical properties of the $\Delta$PF in the HMM diffusion context are summarised in Section \ref{sec:bound}.
 Section \ref{sec:method} presents the suggested IS type estimator (Algorithm \ref{alg:is-mlmc}), based on PMMH with rMLMC (i.e.~r$\Delta$PF) correction, and details its consistency and a corresponding central limit theorem (CLT).
 Section \ref{sec:efficiency} suggests suitable allocations in the $\Delta$PF based on rMLMC efficiency considerations.
-The numerical experiments in Section \ref{sec:experiments} illustrate our method in practice in the setting of an Ornstein--Uhlenbeck process, geometric Brownian motion, and Pearson diffusion.
+The numerical experiments in Section \ref{sec:experiments} illustrate our method in practice in the setting of an Ornstein-Uhlenbeck process, geometric Brownian motion, and a non-reversible Langevin equation.
 Proofs for the technical results of Sections \ref{sec:bound}, \ref{sec:method} and \ref{sec:efficiency} are given in Appendix \ref{app:bound}, \ref{app:method} and \ref{app:efficiency}, respectively.